substack/mddf/readme.markdown

 placing data near points for performance gains.

 * data length - (uint32) amount of data in this block
-* data next block - (uint32) location of the next block of data or 0 if none
-* data next offset - (uint32) offset of the next data block in the next block, counting from the end of the block as 0
 * DATA - the raw bytes to store on this block
 * datalen - (uint32) number of data records in this block